Acunetix vs Rapid7: Complete DAST comparison [2026]

 AppSec

-Your application security strategy hinges on one critical decision: choosing a DAST solution that actually fits how your team builds and ships software.
+Your application security strategy depends on choosing a DAST solution that fits how your team builds and ships software.
 Acunetix and Rapid7 InsightAppSec represent two distinctly different philosophies.

 The choice between them often comes down to whether you need a specialist tool that excels at one thing, or a generalist platform that connects security testing to your wider operational picture.

-This comparison breaks down the practical trade-offs between Acunetix’s focused approach and Rapid7’s integrated platform strategy.
-Plus, we’ll explore how Beagle Security’s AI-first architecture addresses some of the workflow friction that even the best traditional DAST tools can’t quite solve.
+This comparison breaks down the practical trade-offs between Acunetix and Rapid7, and covers how Beagle Security’s agentic AI-first architecture addresses the workflow friction that even the best traditional DAST tools cannot quite solve.

 Acunetix and Rapid7 at a glance